davexunit/gnumaku/README.md

 About
 -----
-Gnumaku is (trying to be) a libre game engine for creating bullet hell shooting games in the Scheme language.
+Gnumaku is (trying to be) a libre game engine for creating bullet hell shooting games in the Guile programming language.

 [Screencast](https://www.youtube.com/watch?v=cKRkG8I0wDU)